 - West Palm Beach

 4 of the Best Reasons to Work in Hospitality Management

 1. Career Security

 Even during slow economies, accommodations and food service managers are often in demand.
 People love dining out and staying overnight in other places—both close to home and far away.
 And the numbers prove it.
-For instance, the U.S. restaurant industry generated $659 billion in sales in 2020.
-Plus, according to the American Hotel & Lodging Association, America's hotel and lodging industry generates more than $160 billion while employing nearly 1.9 million people.
-And did you know that the U.S. receives the most spending by international travelers—more than double what second-ranked Spain receives?
+For instance, the U.S. restaurant industry forecasts generating $997 billion in sales in 2023.
+Plus, according to the American Hotel & Lodging Association, America's hotel and lodging industry generated more than $180 billion while employing 2.0 million people in 2022.
+And did you know that the U.S. received the most spending by international travelers in 2019—more than double what second-ranked Spain received?
 It's true.
-In addition, the U.S. resort and timeshare industry accounts for many billions of dollars in annual revenue at home and around the world.
+In addition, the U.S. resort and timeshare industry accounts for billions of dollars in annual revenue at home and around the world.

 2. Financial Rewards